aws-samples/satellite-comms-analytics-aws/satcom-autopilot-chatbot/README.md

 Depending on the user’s question the bot goes one of 2 different paths: -
 * capacity forecast - if the user asks “get capacity” or similar utterances, we invoke the BeamForecast Lex intent, which in turn calls a Lambda function to invoke a Sagemaker Autopilot timeseries model endpoint.
 The model was trained on generated, synthetic satellite data - the Notebook is available at https://github.com/aws-samples/satellite-comms-forecast-aws/tree/main/autopilot-notebook
 * satellite communication topics - if the user asks a question related to the field of satellite communication, but not directly requesting a specific forecast, the FallbackIntent is invoked.
-The same Lambda handles this path, but instead invokes a Claude3 Bedrock agent associated with a Bedrock knowledge-base consisting of AWS Satellite Communication blogs.
+The same Lambda handles this path, but instead invokes a Claude3 Bedrock agent associated with a Bedrock knowledge-base consisting of AWS Aerospace and Satellite blogs.

 As illustrated in the architecture diagram, we use the following AWS services:

 - [SageMaker](https://aws.amazon.com/sagemaker/) to invoke the Satellite Capacity Autopilot inference endpoint for spot beam predictions
-- [Bedrock](https://aws.amazon.com/bedrock/) for access to the FMs for embedding and text generation as well as for the knowledge base agent.
+- [Bedrock](https://aws.amazon.com/bedrock/) for access to the FMs for embedding and text generation as well as the knowledge base agent.
 - [Lambda](https://aws.amazon.com/lambda/) to call either the Sagemaker endpoint with the BeamForecast Lex intent or the Bedrock LLM KB agent via the Fallback intent.
 - [OpenSearch Service Serverless with vector search](https://aws.amazon.com/opensearch-service/serverless-vector-engine/)